 Windows, external doors and joinery

 Repair category 1

-Notes Windows were not all fully opened or tested and it should be appreciated that some defects are only evident during certain weather conditions.
+Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
 Within the limitations of our inspection, no significant defects were noted.
-There is damage/wear and tear to the PVC section of the front door.

 External decorations

 Repair category 1

-Notes Touch up external decoration.
+Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.